U.S. bobsled’s secret weapon: A mysterious ‘genius’ who sees things others don’t

 While the United States has won nine Olympic bobsled medals since 2010, six of them have been earned by just two drivers: Steve Holcomb (gold in 2010 and silver in 2014 in four-man, silver in 2014 in two-man), who died in 2017, and 37-year-old Elana Meyers Taylor (silver in 2014 and 2018 in two-woman and silver in monobob’s Olympic debut here).

 Meyers Taylor, No. 1 in the World Cup standings this season in two-woman, is the only American driver ranked in the top three in any team bobsled event heading into Beijing.
-(She is also ranked No. 1 in monobob, which will be making its Olympic debut in Beijing.)
-Hunter Church, No. 10 in four-man, is the only male driver ranked in the top 10.“
+Hunter Church, No. 10 in four-man, is the only male driver ranked in the top 10.

 From a distance, van den Berg, 50, is an unlikely figure around whom to build an international powerhouse in bobsled.
 He has no formal education in engineering.
 He was a self-taught equipment-builder who latched on with Eurotech Sports in 1996 — spending the bulk of his time working on racecars in the Dutch and Belgian premier circuits — and quickly gained a reputation for both his immense skills and his brooding, solitary style of working.